 Caring for Dentures

 Proper denture care can prolong the life of your restoration and benefit your oral health.
 Drs.
-Mohanad Ballani, Mark Luria, and Rena Allswang at Dearborn Family Smiles in Dearborn, MI, believe in the importance of patient education, and invite you to learn more about how to maintain your dentures.
+Mark Luria and Rena Allswang at Dearborn Family Dentistry in Dearborn, MI, believe in the importance of patient education, and invite you to learn more about how to maintain your dentures.

 Your Denture Care Checklist

 Whether you use a partial or full-arch restoration, removable dentures must receive proper care.
 To keep dentures in excellent condition, patients should:

 - Remember to remove and clean dentures after a meal.
 Rinse your dentures with water to get rid of leftover bits of food.